SK53/indicia-docs/site-building/iform/prebuilt-forms/dynamic-sample-occurrence/record-species-link.rst

 Setting up a Record this Species link
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this example configuration of the **dynamic sample occurrence** consider the case where we have an external website which has a list of species account pages and we want to provide a link from each of those page to make it as simple as possible to provide a record of the species.
+In this example configuration of the **Enter single record or list of records (customisable)** form consider the case where we have an external website which has a list of species account pages and we want to provide a link from each of those page to make it as simple as possible to provide a record of the species.
 Through this technique we can create a form which records a species where the species is defined by a parameter in the URL used to load the form, so the user does not have to reselect the species they are already looking at.

-Before starting you should have a working form using the dynamic sample occurrence form which is linked to a species list that includes all the species which the external species account library includes.
+Before starting you should have a working form using this form which is linked to a species list that includes all the species which the external species account library includes.
 The species names should match, or there should be an ID for each species which is held in Indicia's **external_key** field, such as a Taxon Version Key as used in the UK.
 You want your form to be as you would want it to work should the user visit the form without providing a valid species in the URL parameters, so for example you might want it to work for entering a single record at a time where the user has to pick the species from an autocomplete.

 .. tip::